 The hybrid striped bass appearance is a mixture of white bass and striped bass characteristics.
 Hybrid have a steamlined body with a bluish-black back, silver sides and a white belly.
 The horizontal lines are usually broken, often forming a “W” pattern above the lateral line.
 Like striped bass, hybrids have two parallel tooth patches on the center of their tongue.
 White bass have just one.
 Hybrids usually weigh 5 to 10 pounds but can be as large as 20 pounds.

 Indiana’s hybrid striped bass stocking program began in 1983.
-Since then, hybrids have been stocked into nine impoundments throughout the state.
-Successful populations were established at six of those lakes totaling 19,548 acres.
+Since then, hybrids have been stocked into ten impoundments throughout the state.
 These include Lake Freeman, Lake Shafer, and Mississinewa Reservoir in northern Indiana, Eagle Creek Reservoir and Cagle’s Mill Reservoir in central Indiana, and Monroe Reservoir in Southern Indiana.
 In addition, hybrid striped bass populations have been established in the Tippecanoe River with fish emigrating from Freeman and Shafer lakes.
 Hybrid have also been reported in the White, Wabash and Ohio rivers and several of their tributaries.

 Hybrid striped bass, like many hybrids, experience great difficulty reproducing naturally.
 Eggs and sperm produced by hybrids are usually weak or improperly formed.
 The same is true of any fry that might be produced by chance fertilization.
 For this reason, hybrids are considered “functionally sterile,” and their populations are totally dependent on repeated stockings.
 Fish hatcheries in Texas have supplied a majority of Indiana's hybrid striped bass since the stocking program began in 1983.
 East Fork State Fish Hatchery, located near Washington, Indiana, began producing hybrids from striped bass and white bass collected from in-state fish in 1986.
 East Fork now provides most of the hybrids used in Indiana.